 1. Use Your Store Data To Increase eCommerce Conversion Rates

-If you want to change how the online store performs, you must know the most minor details about its current situation.
+To improve the online store’s performance, you must know the most minor details about its current situation.
 With so many metrics and options providing seemingly unending data, it may not seem easy to focus on the bits of data that matter.

 This is why we’ve created a list of the most critical aspects of your store that will give you valuable and usable data.